As consumers, we think we know why we buy.

 Behavioural economics studies how a customer’s purchasing choices are influenced by factors that are seemingly unrelated to the product itself.
 These factors can be psychological, cognitive, emotional, cultural or social.

 The core principle of marketing is to ensure that the consumer chooses your business over a competitor.
+Behavioural economics aids marketing strategies by understanding how consumer decisions can be influenced.
+Behavioural economics is about understanding, not manipulating, consumers.

 As a result, making small changes to the product, the branding or the choices you offer can massively influence consumer behaviour.

-Behavioural economics principle #1: The power of FREE
+Behavioural Economics Principle #1: The power of FREE

 One of the most powerful words you can use in marketing is “Free”.